SleepDeprived0025/ThoughtBlocks/README.md

 This is being built with [Express](https://expressjs.com/) and [EJS](https://ejs.co/#about).
 You can view it by downloading the project and hosting it locally with something like [nodemon](https://www.npmjs.com/package/nodemon).

-## Update as of 21.09.2024
+## Update as of 22.09.2024

-- Added create page
+- Added function to create post
-- Fixed post's buttons styling

 ## Functionality to be made ⬇

-- Creating posts (thoughts) ❌
+- Creating posts (thoughts) ✔
 - Viewing posts (blocks) ❌
 - Randomize how long a post it ✔
 - Deleting posts ❌
-- Sort posts by time created
+- Sort posts by time created ❌

+## Current Predicament

+- Unsure how to send data from post